infor-design/enterprise-wc/src/ids-base/README.md

   }
 ```

-1. Add types to the `d.ts` file for the new properties.
+1. Add types for MODE and VERSION to the `d.ts` file for the new properties.
+1. Add the theme mixin name to the @mixins tag for future docs.
-1. In addition you should add the color changes for each theme.
+1. Add the color changes for each theme scss file.
 For example:
-1. Add the theme mixin name to the @mixins tag for future docs.

 ```css
 .ids-container[mode='light'] {